IKOR-GmbH/sip-framework/docs-snapshot/README.md

 The same stands for adding Spring Boot starters - as they are managed in the parent Maven module they too can be added without explicitly stating version numbers.
 As a matter of fact, the overall dependency management performed by the Spring Boot is in place in integration adapters too.

-However, if you need to use some third-party libraries - there are chances that you will be responsible for managing their versions in the application.
-It is important to add the required dependency to the corresponding connector module's pom.
-Only that way connector modules can keep their independence.

 ### Adding new System Connectors